 Introduction to the School of Education

-The Stillman College School of Education (SOE) is dedicated to preparing educators who are reflective practitioners, capable of meeting the diverse needs of learners in a global society.
-The SOE adheres to the standards set by the Council for the Accreditation of Educator Preparation (CAEP), with reaffirmation of CAEP accreditation on October 24, 2024.
-The institution itself is accredited by the Southern Association of Colleges and Schools (SACS), ensuring high academic standards across all programs.
+The Stillman College School of Education (SOE) is committed to preparing highly qualified educators who are reflective practitioners, collaborative leaders, and effective professionals capable of meeting the diverse needs of learners in an increasingly complex and global society.
+Guided by its mission and commitment to continuous improvement, the SOE maintains alignment with the standards of the Council for the Accreditation of Educator Preparation (CAEP) and successfully achieved reaffirmation of CAEP accreditation on October 24, 2024.
+Additionally, Stillman College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), ensuring rigorous academic quality, institutional effectiveness, and accountability across all educational programs.

 • Elementary Education K-6